 I have had a question about the scotch tension system on my spinning wheels for a while now.
 Because it is often mentioned in the same context as Irish tension, I always wondered if scotch tension had something to do with Scotland.

 The fiber arts are full of terms and words that tack on cultural descriptors.
-While giving recognition to a group of people for their contribution to textiles is wonderful (eg. Icelandic sweaters), too often I’m learning that many of these cultural terms are inaccurate (eg. Navajo plying).
+While giving recognition to a group of people for their contribution to textiles is wonderful (eg. Icelandic sweaters), too often I’m learning that many of these cultural terms are inaccurate and do not represent the cultural textile traditions of their namesake (eg. Navajo plying).

 For this particular research project, I wanted to figure out where the term scotch tension came from and of course determine if it has anything to do with Scotland.